makeyourownmaker/CambridgeTemperatureModel/README.md

 * Add some statistical learning models
   * Support vector regression, modern neural networks etc may have some utility
 * Improve documentation
-  * Summarise cross-validation, models etc
-  * Add a simple plot showing temperature over the years
   * Describe stationarity and trend
+  * Describe cross-validation

 ## Contributing